-The Signal Pot affects how the amplifier coverts the input signal to an RPM value.
-To low and the machine won’t get up to the Rapid Traverse speed and generate a MOTOR OVERLOAD fault; to high and the machine will sound to crisp and “bang” as it moves.
+The SIG Pot affects how the amplifier converts the input signal to an RPM value.
+A low adjustment will cause the machine not to get up to the Rapid Traverse speed and it will generate a MOTOR OVERLOAD fault; a high adjustment will cause the machine to sound “crisp” and “bang” or as it moves.

-The Balance Pot adjusts the performance of the Signal pot so as to be the same in both directions.
+The Balance Pot adjusts the offset of the Signal pot so as to be the same in both directions.

 Note: At Power-On, the Axis Controller card will try to rotate the motor as a power-up test.
 Failure to rotate causes an ERROR #1 or #3.
 When installing a new amplifier, this Error E-stop can be caused because the amplifier cannot rotate the motor until adjusted correctly.
 Check initial adjustments before powering on.
 If this continues, rotate the SIGNAL Pot. more CW and try again.